Post A-Level Course in the first year

 Essential Language Preparation

 It is vital that you work actively on your language skills over the summer.
-You may choose to take a summer language course or to spend time living or working in Russia.
-Or you may simply make a commitment to watch Russian television, listen to Russian radio, and read Russian newspapers throughout the summer, ideally every day for at least 30 minutes.
+You may choose to take a summer language course or to spend time living or working in Russian-speaking destination.
+Or you may simply make a commitment to watch programmes and films, listen to the radio or podcasts in Russian, and read Russian books and newspapers throughout the summer.
 You should also review Russian grammar, especially if you have taken a gap year since your Russian A levels and have not worked much with Russian in that time.
-Ideally, you will obtain a copy of the required textbook and begin working through it, but even working through your school texts will benefit you.
-Your goal is to enlarge your vocabulary, improve your listening skills, and increase the grammatical accuracy and syntactic complexity of both your written and spoken Russian.
+Your goal should be to enlarge your vocabulary, improve your listening skills, and increase the grammatical accuracy and syntactic complexity of both your written and spoken Russian.

 - Basic Russian Grammar Topics (for post-A-Level and ex ab-initio students) that you will be tested on at the diagnostic test